-Prerequisite Foundations of Art and Introduction to Photography; Grades 10-12
+Prerequisite Art 101 and Photography 1; Grades 10-12 or instructor approval

 Course Description: This course is for students who wish to build on skills and expand concepts developed in Intro to Photography.
 Students will explore innovative and experimental techniques in digital photography.